dev-plusplus/coding-docs/database-conventions/role-based-access-control.md

 So far we have reviewed access control based on Role or Permission, the decision that the system has to take to whether allow a User to perform an action is based on whether it has a Role or not, or has a Permission or not.

- a policy extend this, usually with code.
+Policy and Attributes based access control extend this approach:

-A Policy is an advance rule that decides whether a User can perform an action or not.
-In the previous scenarios we simply decide whether a user can perform an action or not, based on whether he has a Permission or not,
+- Policy, usually with code there is an advance decision making into a user can perform an action or not.
+For example, a policy can allow a user approve a purchase only on week days.

-A Policy or rule includes this code and possibly metadata to take the decision of allowing or not the user to have
+- Attributes, this type of logic is based in comparing attributes that an User has with a provided value, and a provide comparision operator.
+For example, a User can create another User, if the new User will belong to the same Department.

+In either case, this document will not cover how to implement this 2 types of access control system